 DVAL Glossary of Terms

-Juror: The juror is a paid professional who determines which paintings will be accepted for a particular DVAL show and who also decides who will receive awards.
+Juror: A paid professional who determines which paintings will be accepted for a particular DVAL show and who also decides who will receive awards.
 The juror may not be a member of the Delaware Valley Art League.

 Entry: When entering a painting to be juried for a show, it is called an entry.

-Accepted: The word refers to juried paintings that have been accepted for a DVAL show by a professional juror.
+Accepted: Juried paintings that have been accepted for a DVAL show by a professional juror.
 If a painting is accepted a slip will be attached to the back wire of the painting giving information about when and where to deliver and pick up the painting for that particular show.

-Refused: The term refers to paintings that are not accepted by the professional juror for a specific show.
+Refused: Paintings that are not accepted by the professional juror for a specific show.
 If a piece is refused there will not be a slip attached to the back wire.

-Special Exhibitions: These are shows which occur at different venues determined by the Board of Directors.
+Special Exhibitions: Non-permanent shows which occur at different venues

-Art Sales: Art Sales are events that are scheduled when the appropriate venue (selected by the Board of Directors) becomes available.
-Only Full Members may participate as these are non-juried events.
+Art Sales: Events that are scheduled when the appropriate venue (selected by the Board of Directors) becomes available.
+Only full members may participate.